 Easier data connection

-Let’s just face it, marketing teams, even of big brands, prefer using different applications.
+Let’s face it, marketing teams, even big brands, prefer using different applications.
 The marketing technologies one can use has proliferated.
-The thousands within the well-known MarTech landscape is proof of both the demand for point solutions and willingness to go with the best of breed IT strategy.
+The thousands within the well-known MarTech landscape prove both the demand for point solutions and willingness to go with the best-of-breed IT strategy.

 In fact, the average marketing team uses more than 50 cloud-based applications to run their marketing campaigns.
-As such a cloud-based CDP is the natural extension of their solutions.
-We at VIEWN, have found that data connections or integrations can more easily be made between these applications.
-Imagine moving past the clunky custom made API and evolving to trigger-based notifications for events that can be applied in real-time workflows.
-There are now more ways to connect to the data and in more useable formats like .jsn, which makes access and management of data downstream easier downstream.
+As such, a cloud-based CDP is the natural extension of their solutions.
+We at VIEWN, have found that now there is tech that can more easily make data connections or integrations between these applications.
+Imagine moving past the clunky custom-made API and evolving to trigger-based notifications for events that can be applied in real-time workflows.
+There are now more ways to connect to the data and in more useable formats like .jsn, making access and management of data downstream easier downstream.

 Getting the different data you have on customers into a single place is the first step that every CDPs has to have, so having one that readily connects to other cloud applications is an important consideration.
-You can integrate more and therefore can increase the chances of finding common context for analysis.
+You can integrate more and, therefore, can increase the chances of finding a common context for analysis.

 Accessibility: Available On Any Device

-Cloud technologies have solidified the adoption of responsive designs that enable dashboards to automatically reorganize information based on screen size.
-New cloud technologies adjust reports and can activate back out to present the most meaningful information based on the size of the device.
+Cloud technologies have solidified the adoption of responsive designs that automatically enable dashboards to reorganize information based on screen size.
+New cloud technologies adjust reports and activate back out to present the most meaningful information based on the device's size.
 Due to faster internet speeds, live customer insights database connections allow for real-time or near real-time updates to business dashboards and insights even on small devices.